ch9nuk9/wbfm/README.md

 For all other settings, the defaults should work well.

 #### *IMPORTANT*
-If you changed the name of your project, you must update it in the snakemake/config.yaml file under 'project_dir'
+If you changed the name of your project or you changed operating systems, you must update the 'project_dir' variable in the snakemake/config.yaml file

 ### Running the rest of the workflow